amajorude/Probability_Calculator_for_CW_not_winning_IRV/README.md

 # Probability Calculator: Condorcet Winner Not Winning IRV

-This repository computes the probability that the **Condorcet Winner (CW) is not elected by Instant-Runoff Voting (IRV)**, under the **Impartial Culture (IC)** assumption.
+This repository computes the probability that there exists a **Condorcet Winner (CW) that is not elected by Instant-Runoff Voting (IRV)**, under the **Impartial Culture (IC)** assumption.
 It provides both a theoretical calculator (exact asymptotic probability as the number of voters tends to infinity) and an empirical simulator (Monte Carlo estimation for finite electorates).

 ---